Create a Custom MariaDB Container with Raspberry PI and Docker

 nano Dockerfile

-“FROM debian” indicates that we are going to start from Debian base image. “latest” tag will be added by default from docker and it will be downloaded from Docker repository if not still present in your docker installation.
+“FROM debian” indicates that we are going to start from the Debian base image. “latest” tag will be added by default from docker and it will be downloaded from the Docker repository if not still present in your docker installation.

 “RUN sed -i ‘s/bind-address….” will enable external access to your container.
 It edits MariaDB bind-address in server configs from binding only localhost to binding external access.
 You can also restrict access by using a more precise network to allow.
-Please take care on using the correct number of spaces (12 between “bind-address” and “= 127.0.0.1”) because sed instruction executes an “exact match” find and replace operation.
+Please take care of using the correct number of spaces (12 between “bind-address” and “= 127.0.0.1”) because the sed instruction executes an “exact match” find and replace operation.

 mySqlScript.sql